jibrankhan/Domination/README.md

 TO FIX:

-Remove (I highly suggest copying it to somewhere) the planrecognition file in Domination\src\net\yura\domination\engine\ai
+Comment out everything in the planrecognition file in Domination\src\net\yura\domination\engine\ai

-Now there will be some errors in the RiskGame.java file.
-Comment out (not delete) all the lines that are causing errors.
+Now there will be some errors in a few files in the project.
+Comment out (not delete) all the lines that are causing these errors.

 Now build the project.